pravinsingh-rajput/Foodie/README.md

 # Foodie📱
-Foodie is an Android app Sample project for shopping🛒 all your favourite meals🍲 &amp; Veggies🍅 for you Kitchen.
+Foodie is an Android app Sample project for shopping🛒 all your favorite meals🍲 & Veggies🍅 for your Kitchen.

 Screenshot 👇🏻